Textcat/JLStickerTextView/README.md

 * You can add multiple Text to StickerTextView at the same time
 * Multiple line Text support
 * Rotate, resize the text with one finger
-* Set the Color, alpha, font, alignment, TextShadow, lineSpacing of the text
+* Set the Color, alpha, font, alignment, TextShadow, lineSpacing...... of the text
 * StickerTextView also handle the process of rendering text on Image
 * Written in Swift